NVM Express: SATA Express, U.2 and U.3 (SFF-8639)

 SATA Express allows the use of two PCI Express 2.0 or 3.0 lanes and two SATA 3.0 (6 Gbit/s) ports through the same host-side SATA Express connector (but not both at the same time).
 SATA Express supports NVMe as the logical device interface for attached PCI Express storage devices.
 It is electrically compatible with MultiLink SAS, so a backplane can support both at the same time.

 U.2, formerly known as SFF-8639, uses the same physical port as SATA Express but allows up to four PCI Express lanes.
 Available servers can combine up to 48 U.2 NVMe solid-state drives.

 U.3 (SFF-TA-1001) is built on the U.2 spec and uses the same SFF-8639 connector.
 Unlike in U.2, a single "tri-mode" (PCIe/SATA/SAS) backplane receptacle can handle all three types of connections; the controller automatically detects the type of connection used.
 This is unlike U.2, where users need to use separate controllers for SATA/SAS and NVMe.
 U.3 devices are required to be backwards-compatible with U.2 hosts, but U.2 drives are not compatible with U.3 hosts.

 M.2

 A modern 2280 NVMe SSD typically found in consumer systems.

 M.2, formerly known as the Next Generation Form Factor (NGFF), uses a M.2 NVMe solid-state drive computer bus.
 Interfaces provided through the M.2 connector are PCI Express 3.0 or higher (up to four lanes).
 The connector is small compared to typical AICs.
-Most SSDs are 22 mm wide and can range from 6, 26, 30, 38, 42, 60, 80 and 110 mm.
+Most SSDs are 22 mm wide and can range from 30, 42, 60, 80 and 110 mm.
+However, the M.2 standard allows for widths of 12 16, 22 and 30 mm and lengths of 16, 26, 30, 38, 42, 60, 80 and 110 mm.